jim11662418/Atomic-Clock-Modification/README.md

 # Atomic-Clock-Modification
-This is a simple modification to an digital atomic clock that provides a visual indication that the signal from WWVB in Ft.
+This is a simple modification to an digital atomic clock that provides a visual indication when the signal from WWVB in Ft.
 Collins CO is being received.

 https://github.com/user-attachments/assets/3c32a265-0068-47c1-9179-da709304ece9